kubevirt/kubevirt/docs/api.md

 ## NodeMediatedDeviceTypesConfig

-NodeMediatedDeviceTypesConfig holds inforamtion about MDEV types to be defined in a specifc node that matches the NodeSelector field.
+NodeMediatedDeviceTypesConfig holds information about MDEV types to be defined in a specific node that matches the NodeSelector field.

 | Field | Description | Scheme | Default | Required |
 | ----- | ----------- | ------ | -------- |-------- |